Samarth21101999/TextUtils-react/README.md

 # TextUtils

-TextUtils is a webpage developed using reactjs.
+TextUtils is a webpage developed using ReactJS.

 ->It has functionality like word counter,